vivs0/Android-practice/Readme.txt

-Android learning easy way
-Contents
-Tools to use the codes in this repo

-1. Android Studio
-2. Eclipse for java codes
-3. Brain most important thingh
-4. Patience
+Android learning easy wayContentsTools to use the codes in this repoThere are lots of programming language these days infact every year a new programming language comes in the market some of them able to to survive in the market and some not.
+So to learn any new language you must be expert in any one language specially the oops language like c++ or Java. if you are famaliar with any of these language the there would be no much issue to learn new language.
+So basically ig you are starting learning the new language then yopu must be mastered in A.)		How to connect to database. ( most important )B.)		How to handle user inputC.)		How to give message to the userD.)		CRUD operation1.
+Android Studio2.
+Eclipse for java codes3.
+Brain most important thingh4.
+Patience